Strategies and performance of the CMS silicon tracker alignment during LHC Run 2: Alignment in simulation

 The two-dimensional track impact parameter significance (SIP2D) with respect to the PV in the transverse plane of the detector is defined as the ratio of the two-dimensional track impact parameter with respect to the PV and its uncertainty.
 Track impact parameter uncertainties are calculated from the covariance matrix of the fitted track trajectory.
 A comparison between data and MC simulation of the distribution of the SIP2D with respect to the PV is shown in Fig.~\ref{fig:sip3d} for the legacy reprocessing of the 2016 and 2017 data.
 The symmetric nature of the figures indicates the detector is aligned well in both years.
 In 2016, the agreement between data and MC simulation becomes worse for higher values of SIP2D.
 This discrepancy is not due to misalignment, but is instead caused by the somewhat imperfect simulation of the APV saturation in the case where strip hits contribute more to the tracks in the tails of the distribution.
 In 2017, good agreement between data and simulation is seen.

 The IP3D uncertainty is the uncertainty in measuring the three-dimensional track impact parameter.
 The distribution of the IP3D uncertainty with respect to the PV is shown in Fig.~\ref{fig:ip3derr}, comparing data and simulation.
-In the 2016 data-taking period with the old APV~settings, a notable deviation between data and MC simulation is seen for large values of the IP3D uncertainty.
+In both years, despite the steeply falling spectrum for both data and simulation, a notable deviation between data and MC simulation is seen for large values of the IP3D uncertainty.
 This deviation is possibly due to a residual discrepancy in the simulation of the APV saturation rather than to a misalignment in the detector.
 In 2017, the agreement between data and simulation is much improved compared to the 2016 data-taking period with the old APV~settings.

 Figure~\ref{fig:chi2prob} shows the track $\chi^{2}$ probability for the number of degrees of freedom of the track fits, in both data and simulation.
-In both years, the abundance of tracks with small track fit uncertainties leads to the distribution of the $\chi^{2}$ probability being skewed towards zero.
+In both years, the peak at very low track $\chi^{2}$ probability values is mainly related to pattern recognition errors.
+Tracks in this region, indicated by a vertical dashed line in Fig.~\ref{fig:chi2prob}, are excluded from the studies in this section.
 Also in both years, the simulation underestimates the data for low probability values, and overestimates the data for high probability values.
 By comparing the distribution of the RMS of the normalized residuals (DRNRs) between data and simulation in all the subdetectors for the 2016 and 2017 runs, we find that for most of the subdetectors the DRNR in data is shifted towards larger DRNR values compared with the simulation.
 This leads to an underestimation of the simulation, compared with data, for lower values of the $\chi^{2}$ probability.

 Overall, good agreement between the data and simulation is seen in both the 2016 data-taking period with the old APV~settings and in 2017.
 From the comparison of the data and the simulation, we conclude that the updated alignment conditions for the legacy reprocessing in data lead to consistent good agreement with the MC simulation.
 It also confirms a consistent alignment of the tracker during Run~2.